Nathalie-C/Cascadia-Florist-E-Commerce/README.md

 # cascadia-floral
-FWD 35 - Team 3 - Capstone Project
+This a BCIT Capstone Project using WordPress and WooCommerce to develop a florist e-commerce website.